marczz/mzlinux_pages/media/streaming.md

     tool they follow {{< man "pulse-cli-syntax(5)" >}}.
 -   [client.conf -  PulseAudio client applications configuration
     ](https://wiki.archlinux.org/index.php/PulseAudio/Configuration#client.conf)
     is used to configure runtime options for individual clients.
-    It can be used to set the configure the default sink and source statically as well as allowing (or disallowing) clients to automatically start the server if not currently running.<br/>
-    Spanning pulse with the session is disabled by putting `autospawn = no`.<br/>
+It can be used to set the configure the default sink and source statically as well as allowing (or disallowing) clients to automatically start the server if not currently running.<br/> Spanning pulse with the session is disabled by putting `autospawn = no`.

     The client read `~/config/pulse/client.conf` and if it does not exists `/etc/pulse/client.conf`.
 See {{< man "pulse-client.conf(5)" >}} for more information
 -   [daemon.conf - daemon configuration
     ](https://wiki.archlinux.org/index.php/PulseAudio/Configuration#daemon.conf)
     defines base settings like the default sample rates used by modules, resampling methods, realtime scheduling ... .
 These can not be changed at runtime without restarting the PulseAudio daemon.
 See the {{< man "pulse-daemon.conf" >}} for information.
--   To start manually pulseaudio to debug it, first disable _as above_ and stop the autospawned session then start again with `pulseaudio -v` to get info messages, `pulseaudio -vv` toalso get debugging messages.
+-   To start manually pulseaudio to debug it, first disable _as above_ and stop the autospawned session then start again with `pulseaudio -v` to get info messages, `pulseaudio -vv` to also get debugging messages.
 -   [pa-applet](https://github.com/fernandotcl/pa-applet)
     is a systray-applet that allows you to control the volume level of the default sink and mute or unmute it.